 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator, which collectively employ all of our personnel and pay their salaries, benefits, and other general expenses directly.
 Both our Adviser and Administrator are affiliates of ours, as their parent company is owned and controlled by Mr. David Gladstone, our chairman and chief executive officer.
 Two of our executive officers, Mr. Gladstone and Mr. Terry Lee Brubaker (our chief operating officer) serve as directors and executive officers of our Adviser and our Administrator.
 Our president, Mr. Arthur "Buzz" Cooper, is also executive vice president of commercial and industrial real estate of our Adviser.
 Mr. Michael LiCalsi, our general counsel and secretary, also serves as our Administrator's president, general counsel and secretary, as well as executive vice president of administration of our Adviser.
-We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Advisory Agreement and Administrator.
-Our entrance into the Advisory Agreement and Each amendment thereto has been approved unanimously by our Board of Directors.
+We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Administration Agreement").
+The services and fees under the Advisory Agreement and Administration Agreement and each amendment thereto has been approved unanimously by our Board of Directors.
 Our Board of Directors reviews and considers renewing the agreements with our Adviser and Administrator each July.
-During their July 2023 meeting, our Board of Directors reviewed and renewed each of the Advisory Agreement and Administrator each July.
-During their July 2023 meeting, our Board of Directors reviewed and renewed each of the Advisory Agreement and Administrator as a proved unanimously by our Board of Directors reviewed and renewed each of the Advisory Agreement and Administrator each July.
-During their July 2023 meeting, our Board of Directors reviewed and renewed each of the Advisory Agreement and Administration Agreement 31, 2024.
+During their July 2023 meeting, our Board of Directors reviewed and renewed the Administration Agreement for an additional year, through August 31, 2024 and simultaneously entered into the Eighth Amended and Restated Investment Advisory Agreement (the "Eighth Amended Advisory Agreement").